rickystream94/dj-library-management-tools/readme.md

 1. Build: `dotnet build .\LibTools4DJs.sln -c Release`.
 1. Find the generated `LibToolsForDJs.exe` under the `bin` folder.

-### After execution of commands that generate a new rekordbox XML file
+### After execution of sync commands
-1. Import the generated `rekordbox_collection_YYYY-MM-DD_HH-mm.xml` into Rekordbox.
-1. In the rekordbox.xml pane, you will notice the `MIK Key Analysis` & `MIK Energy Level Analysis` playlists.
-1. Select all tracks in each playlist, right‑click → "Import to collection".
-Now those tracks will show the correct key from the MIK analysis (only relevant to M4A tracks) and will have a colour based on the energy level as detected by MIK.
+1. Rekordbox XML is updated in place; a backup copy is stored under `LibTools4DJs_Backups` (same directory as original XML).
+2. Open Rekordbox and re-import (or refresh) the modified XML if needed.
+3. You will see any of the following playlists under `LIBRARY MANAGEMENT`:
+	- `MIK Key Analysis` (tracks whose key was updated)
+	- `MIK Energy Level Analysis` (tracks whose colour was updated)
+	- A top-level folder `LibTools4DJs_SyncFromMIK` containing mirrored MIK folder hierarchy and playlists (from `sync-mik-folder-to-rekordbox`).
+4. Select tracks in the analysis playlists and import into the collection to reflect updated Key/Colour metadata inside Rekordbox.

 ### Delete Tracks

+Bulk removes audio files from disk and their corresponding track entries from the Rekordbox collection.
+The set of tracks to delete is defined by placing them in (or matching rules for) the `LIBRARY MANAGEMENT/Delete` playlist.
+Use `--what-if` first to review what would be deleted without performing irreversible operations.

 ```powershell
 LibTools4DJs.exe delete-tracks --xml "D:\RekordboxExports\rekordbox.xml" [--what-if]
 ```

 ### Sync MIK Key & Energy

+Reads each track's tags (via Mixed In Key pre-written comments) to update the musical key for M4A tracks and assign a colour based on MIK energy level.
+Produces analysis playlists (`MIK Key Analysis`, `MIK Energy Level Analysis`) listing only the modified tracks so you can easily re-import them into Rekordbox.

 ```powershell
 LibTools4DJs.exe sync-mik-tags-to-rekordbox --xml "D:\RekordboxExports\rekordbox.xml" [--what-if]